4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/22-Russian-Roulette/README.md

 * Please fill the function **fireGun** to make the game work (compare the bullet position against the chamber position.)

 ### :bulb: HINT:
-The function needs to return true or false depending on the result.
+- If the bullet position matches the chamber position, the function fireGun() should return `"You're dead!`

-If the bullet was at the same slot as the revolver chamber, then it will be fired (false).
+- If the bullet position doesn't match the chamber position, the function fireGun() should return `"Keep playing!`